jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Techvolution will teach you how to move on from the past and roll your own dice to adopt the technological innovation that'll put the power of wealth generating modern technology into yours, and everyone elses, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology.
-But before we can harness the power of modern technology, we need to learn how to use politics to evolve humanity and upgrade Life on Earth.
+But before we can do that, we need to learn how to use politics to harness evolution and upgrade Life on Earth.

 ## Mixed-Ideological Politics